As part of the Class A or D road test, you will be required:

 - A device for measuring pushrod stroke

-If you do not have all of the listed items, the road test will be declared out of order, and you must pay 50% of the road-test fee before you may reschedule the test.
+If you do not have all of the listed items, the road test will be declared out of order, and you must pay 50 per cent of the road-test fee before you may reschedule the next road test.

 Note: Protective headgear/eyewear, a chart of brake-adjustment limits and a means of marking the pushrod (chalk or similar) are recommended items, but not mandatory.